PSSUN/MuleDoc/docs/introduction.md

 1. Variant-layer information (ALT support at cell level);
 2. Expression-layer information (cell states, cell types, transcriptomic patterns).

-However, they often lack a robust mechanism to connect these two layers at single-cell resolution.

-However, integrating these layers in a statistically stable way is non-trivial due to:
+The main challenge is not obtaining either layer alone, but linking them at single-cell resolution in a statistically stable way.
+This is difficult because of:

 - **Evidence uncertainty**: missing ALT support does not necessarily indicate true absence of variant;
 - **Technical and batch noise**: platform/sample effects can inflate spurious associations;